 Beetlehouse in LA

 Every day is Halloween at Beetlehouse LA.
 This is a Tim Burton-themed restaurant and bar that features a dinner theatre-type atmosphere and lots of photo ops.
 If you want to dine here you do need to make a reservation, but if you just want to visit the bar no reservation is needed.
-You can make a reservation here.
+You can find more information here.

 You can now get the Beetlehouse cookbook on Amazon.